HearthSim/kettle-design/rfc/kettle-new.md

 The idea is to implement a simple RPC system.

-1. The sender invokes remote methods by transmitting a request packet (Request flag is SET) for a specific packet type.
+1. The sender invokes remote methods by transmitting a request packet (Response flag is UNSET) for a specific packet type.
 2. The receiver processes the request and responds accordingly.
 3. The sender receives the response packet and performs operations on the payload data.

-One endpoint processes each request in the order it was sent.
-There is no guarantee that multiple requests with the same Packet type result in the same ordered responses.
+Endpoint processes each request in the order it was sent, but there is no guarantee that multiple requests with the same Packet type result in the same ordered responses.

 Endpoints are allowed to put restrictions on the subset of available Packet types and the requests per minute it handles.